The Ontario Home Builders’ Job-Ready Program

 Now is the Time to Build Your Future

-This no-cost training program will run from July 2021 to March 2022.
-During this period, participants will receive workplace-based technical training and employment coaching, as well as a 6-month paid job placement with an industry employer.
+This no-cost training program will run from Summer 2022 to Spring 2023.
+During this period, participants will receive workplace-based technical training and employment coaching, as well as a six-month paid job placement with an industry employer.
 Work placements will be arranged in your area.

-A 6-month paid placement will be arranged for participants after they complete 2-4 hours of mandatory training.
-Job placements will consist of full-time hours (40+ hours per week).
+A six-month paid placement is arranged for participants after they complete two-four hours of mandatory training.
+Job placements are full-time (40+ hours per week).

-Paid work placements will be held with employers located across Ontario, including Simcoe, Niagara, St. Thomas, Ottawa, Hamilton, Durham, Quinte, and Kitchener/Waterloo.
-Depending on your location, you will be placed with an employer located in one of these regions closest to your home residence.
+Paid work placements will be with employers located across Ontario, including Durham, Hamilton, Kitchener/Waterloo, Niagara, Ottawa, Quinte, Simcoe, and St. Thomas.
+Depending on your location, you will be placed with an employer located in one of the regions closest to your residence.

-There is no cost to participate in the program.
-PPE (personal protective equipment) will be provided.
+There is no cost to participate in this program.
+Personal protective equipment (PPE) will be provided.
 Participants will be responsible for personal transportation to and from placement sites, as well as food and living expenses.